Nikorokia/guides/hackintosh/catalina_dell_7378.md

 ## Post-Installation Configuration

 ### Extension (kext) Installation:
-Use proper methods to install the most up-to-date versions of the following kexts in
+Use proper methods (either with Hackintool or the manual way) to install the most up-to-date versions of the following kexts in
 `(ssd) macOS:/Library/Extensions/`:
+- VirtualSMC.kext
+- Lilu.kext
-- ACPIBatteryManager.kext
+- WhateverGreen.kext
 - AppleALC.kext
-- AppleBacklightFixup.kext
-- Lilu.kext
-- USBInjectAll.kext
-- VirtualSMC.kext
 - VoodooInput.kext
 - VoodooPS2Controller.kext
+- ACPIBatteryManager.kext
-- WhateverGreen.kext
+- USBInjectAll.kext

+These are listed in order of importance:
+- VirtualSMC.kext: primary enabler of macOS on unsupported hardware.
+(FakeSMC.kext is another, older option)
+- Lilu.kext: multipurpose library of hardware enablers and fixups.
+- WhateverGreen.kext: multipurpose graphics fixup library.
+  _depends on Lilu_.
+- AppleALC.kext: multipurpose audio fixup library.
+  _depends on Lilu_.
+- VoodooPS2Controller.kext: enables various PS2 keyboard/input devices.
+- VoodooInput.kext: addon library, used herer for laptop touchpad input.
+  _depends on VoodooPS2Controller_.
+- ACPIBatteryManager.kext: adds battery controller and reporting support.
+- USBInjectAll.kext: enables all USB ports on device.
+Supposedly this is supposed to be just a temporary fix; I haven't gotten around to learning how to write a custom SSDT for my ports yet.

 ### Graphics Configuration